usnistgov/pf-recommended-practices/pf-recommended-practices/bp-guide-gh/ch3-data-generation-and-curation.md

 Eulerian mesh or grid.
 Common formats for field data are NetCDF (Network Common Data Format), VTK (Visualization Toolkit), XDMF (eXtensible Data Model and Format) and EXODUS (finite element solver).
-Within the phase-field community, VTK seems to be the mostly widely used.
+Within the phase-field community, VTK seems to be the most widely used.
 VTK is actually a visualization library, but supports a number of different native file formats based on both XML and HDF5 (both non-binary and binary).
 The VTK library works well with FE